Read first: Understanding how TradeGecko syncs data with your WooCommerce store

 Confirming your WooCommerce Account Settings

-Please note that you will need to have authentic SSL enabled on your website to ensure a successful integration experience.
+Please note that you will need to have Public SSL Certificate enabled on your website to ensure a successful integration experience.

 Log in to your WooCommerce account.